World Models are the future of AI and here’s why

 World Models first emerged as an idea by Scottish psychologist Kenneth Craik in 1943 , who proposed an organism carrying a "small-scale model" of external reality within its head.
 This organism could "try out various alternatives, conclude which is the best of them... and in every way react in a much fuller, safer, and more competent manner."

 For example, let both an LLM and a World Model learn to drive a car around a circuit.
-An LLM would first have to convert the game into text prompts, a process known as “in-context learning”, and process the game via text.
+An LLM would convert the visual information into packets of numerical data, and then process them similarly with words.This process is known as visual-language integration.
 Then it starts experimenting, steering the car every direction it could travel.
 Depending on whether or not the car crashes, the LLM slowly “learns” what each correct move is.
 Compare that to a World Model.
-It processes the game using visual data, without having to convert it into text.
+It also converts the visual info into numerical data, but keeps it as a continuous “flow” instead of discrete packets.
 Nor does it try to move immediately.
 Instead, it learns the mechanics: how the car moves, where the turns are, how to make those turns.
-Before trying any moves in the actual game, it would have “dreamed” about multiple different strategies and comparing them before actually trying them in the game.
-With World Models, there’s much less trying and failing, much more thinking and planning.
+Before trying any moves in the actual game, it would have “dreamed” about multiple different strategies and compared them before actually moving in the game.
+With World Models, there’s much less trying and failing , much more thinking and planning.

-Unlike LLMs, the fact that we train World Models on physical real life data allows them to learn the same physics rules we learn in physics class in school and “think” the same as a human might think.
-That results in, for the first time in human history, AI models that might have “common sense”.
+Unlike LLMs, World Models are trained on real-world physical data, allowing them to learn the same rules we’re taught in physics class in school and “think” the same way humans might.
+That results in, for the first time in human history, AI models that comes close to having “common sense”.
 Compare it to LLMs, in which no one has a single clue about how it makes decisions.
 Ultimately, LLMs are models of probabilities.
-They are giant lottery machines that try to predict what alphabet comes after another, instead of understanding the world as we homo sapiens see it.
+They are giant lottery machines that try to predict what alphabet comes after another, instead of understanding the world as we see it.
 It is a model that our human mind doesn't intuitively comprehend

 World Models are humanity’s current best pathway towards building AGIs–an entity that surpasses humans in overall intelligence or in some particular measure of intelligence.
 MIT’s Generative AI Impact Consortium marks the first time tech and academic giants like MIT, Meta and Amazon come together to collaborate on World Models.
-Google’s work showed the world that this isn’t just some tech fantasy.
-It wouldn’t be surprising that, in our lifetime, we would have AI that wouldn't just predict our words, but also predict our physical world.
+Google’s work showed the world that World Models aren’t just some crazy tech fantasy.
+So it wouldn’t be surprising that, in our lifetime, we would have AI that wouldn't just predict our words, but also predict our physical world.

 Previous